fabientownsend/fabientownsend.github.io/_drafts/2016-09-11-how-i-learn-a-new-language.markdown

 a new language so that you are getting practical experience.

 ## Core and Syntax
-Ruby is an interpreted language, understand it will help to know how to write efficient and secure core.
+Ruby is an interpreted language.
+To truly understand it will help a crafter to know how to write efficient and secure code.
-For that I curently reading the book The Well-Grounded Rubist and plan to read Eloquent Ruby.
+To do this I'm currently reading the book *The Well-Grounded Rubist*, and plan to read Eloquent Ruby.

-Here is a example of a Ruby way to work.
+Here is a example of how dependancy really works with Ruby.
 {% highlight ruby linenos %}
 moduel MyModule
   def example